 During our trip, we varied a lot in terms of accommodations.
-We tried camping, stayed in hostels and booked budget-friendly hotels with swimming pools.
+We tried camping, but ultimately preferred staying in hostels and budget-friendly hotels (with swimming pools!).
 There are advantages and disadvantages to each type of accommodation, really.
 So, work out what your budget is and try and find the best option for your trip!
 (You’ll find more on money later in this guide.)

 I’d highly recommend getting a rental car on every single island you visit in Hawaii.
 Honestly, it just gives you so much freedom to explore everything you want to.
 Besides that, it also allows you to do a few cool things on the island you otherwise wouldn’t be able to.
 An example of this is driving the Road to Hana, one of my ultimate Maui highlights.
 Take a day to drive to the most beautiful spots on the island and discover some of Maui’s hidden gems!

 If rental cars aren’t your thing, look into the option of taking bus tours to enjoy the islands’ highlights.
 Alternatively, there are ride-sharing apps like Uber and Lyft on most islands, which will take you from one destination to the next.

 Food & drinks in Hawaii